NordlichtS/W3X-RA3-shaders-for-max2023/README.md

 https://w3dhub.com/forum/files/file/37-w3d-tools-3ds-max-2023-exporter/

-it will record all your shader parameters into the w3x mesh files just fine
+it will record all your shader parameters into the w3x mesh files just like old ones

-(find "FXshader" in your W3X file to check on them if you like)
+(find "FXshader" in your W3X mesh file to check on them if you want)